COSC3020/tsp-comparison-Kodoka/README.md

-producing graphs with the same length; however, it quickly becomes apparent that aside from a few lucky hits, such as for the matrix size 16, HK will produce paths that are shorter than LS, and almost assuredly, as time goes on, the ineffeciency of randomly altering a portion of path will become more pronounced; however, when keeping the time it takes HK to generate those perfect paths, it may not be worth it pragmatically.
+producing graphs with the same length; however, it quickly becomes apparent that aside from a few lucky hits, such as for the matrix size 16, HK will produce paths that are shorter than LS, and almost assuredly, as time goes on, the ineffeciency of randomly altering a portion of path, which is why we always see LS performating worse or equivalently to HK when path length is the metric, will become more pronounced; however, when keeping the time it takes HK to generate those perfect paths, it may not be worth it pragmatically.
 ![Graph Distance](https://github.com/user-attachments/assets/3ff27b82-facf-4a63-9b9c-3ea60b762604)

 ## Sources